Hotmoka/hotmoka/tutorial/Takamaka.md

 especially expensive in Takamaka, since they are just a method invocation in Java bytecode (one bytecode instruction).
 They are actually cheaper than updating a map of balances.
-Moroever, avoiding the `widthdraw()` transactions means reducing the size of the blockchain.
+Moroever, avoiding the `widthdraw()` transactions means reducing the number of blockchain transactions.
 Hence, the withdrawing pattern is both useless in Takamaka and more expensive than paying back previous contracts immediately.